Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Introduction

-with $g_1(z,\cdot)$ strictly increasing, $\varepsilon \sim U[0,1]$ and independent of $W$ \citep[see][]{fevrier2015,torgovitsky2015}.
-Identification and estimation of this model is usually based on a control function assumption \textit{\`a la} \citet{imbens2009}.
-Our model assumes that the function $g (Z, \varepsilon)$ has a separable form, with $U = F^{-1}_U(\varepsilon)$, and $F_U$ the cumulative distribution function of $U$.
-The test of separability in this framework is an important question which has been addressed by \citet{babii2017b}.
-In this respect, our approach is less general than control functions that can account for unobserved unidimensional heterogeneity.
-By contrast, we do not need to specify a triangular structure, i.e. we do not need to specify a first stage equation that relates the endogenous variable to the instrument.
-More generally, we allow for a direct dependence between the endogenous regressor, $Z$, and the error term, $U$, that is excluded by the control function approach.
+with $(\varepsilon,V) \upmodels W$, $\varepsilon$ and $V$ are standard uniform random variables, and $g_1(x,\cdot)$ and $g_2(w,\cdot)$ are monotone in their second argument \citep[see][]{fevrier2015,torgovitsky2015}.
+Identification and estimation of this model is usually based on a control function assumption \textit{\`a la} \citet{imbens2009} (see also \citealp{chernozhukov2007} and \citealp{horowitzlee2007}).
+The relative advantage of instrumental variables over control functions is that we do not need to specify a triangular structure, i.e., we do not need to specify a first-stage equation that relates the endogenous variable to the instrument.
+More generally, we allow for a simultaneous dependence between the endogenous regressor, $X$, and the dependent variable, $Y$, that is excluded by a control function approach.
+However, our model assumes that the function $g (X, \varepsilon)$ has a separable form, with $U = F^{-1}_U(\varepsilon)$, and $F_U$ the cumulative distribution function of $U$.
+In this respect, our approach is less general than control functions that can account for unobserved multivariate heterogeneity.

-The paper is organized as follow.
-In Section \ref{sec:identification}, we analyze the identification condition in the independence case in relation with the usual completeness condition.
-Section \ref{sec:estimation} discusses the practical implementation of our estimator, whose properties are detailed in Section \ref{sec:asymprop}.
+The paper is organized as follows.
+In Section \ref{sec:identification}, we briefly discuss some local identification conditions in the independence case in relation to the usual completeness condition.
+In Section \ref{sec:estimation}, we present the practical implementation of our estimator, whose properties are detailed in Section \ref{sec:asymprop}.
 We discuss the specific case of a binary instrument in Section \ref{sec:mcsim}.

-We conclude our work with an empirical application to the estimation of the Engel curve for food in Section \ref{sec:empiricalapp}.
-In this example, the validity of the completeness condition seems to be granted by the normality of the joint distribution of $(Z,W)$, so that the model could be identified under the weaker exogeneity condition \citep{hoderlein2011}.
-We take the instrument to be fully independent of the error term, we consider several discretizations of it and assess their impact on estimation.
-Our empirical results are robust across different exogeneity conditions, and different discretizations of the instrumental variable.
+We conclude our work with an empirical application estimating the returns to education, using data from \citet{card1995}.